 Her age doesn’t matter.
 Neither does her dress size nor where she’s from.
 What matters is her nails.

 They’re red and long and probably fake.
-I can’t tell for sure from where I’m seating, but there’s something about the way she taps her fingers on the table that makes me think they’re very fake.
+I can’t tell for sure from where I’m seated, but there’s something about the way she taps her fingers on the table that makes me think they’re fake.
 When she taps them, they sounds like plastic.
 Drumming little plastic caps.

 But the red, little, sparkling bits are long and beckoning for the waiter to come over.

 “Another glass of wine for madame?”
 He has bags underneath his eyes and she guesses that this is his fourth shift in a row.

 She’s right.
 And there are upwards of thirty more tables to serve before he gets another day off and takes the train to Coney Island to eat hot dogs and fries and watch the seagulls fly in over the water.
 Thirty more tables before Billy can sit on an old, wooden, seaside bench, imagining himself living somewhere else, somewhere exciting.
 But could his life get more exciting?
 Maybe he just needs to get out there, like his brother says he should over the phone, maybe out there is where life is exciting.

 From a corner table, I see her tilt her glass up and down all of the wine in a single mouthful.
 Woah, the waiter’s mouth lolls open.
 Woah, you are the most beautiful woman I have ever seen.

 With her four fingers, she combs her long, black hair back.
 She tucks her middle finger into her coat pocket.
 Woah, you really are stunning.
 She leaves without paying.
 She doesn’t have to, the phone number she scribbles on the napkin covers the whole thing because the Woman-With-Red-Nails-Who-Carries-A-Finger-In-Her-Pocket reminded Billy that maybe,